Cross-Harbour Tunnel: Fees

-The tunnel generates approximately HK$700 million in annual toll revenue.
+As of October 2011, the tunnel generated approximately HK$700 million in annual toll revenue.

 In 2023, manual toll collectors have been phased out with HKeToll, an electronic toll collection service introduced by the Transport Department.
 Cash and Octopus Cards are no longer be accepted for payment, and the toll booths have been removed from the entrances of the tunnel.

 Transport

 As of 2018, there are 44 bus routes passing through the tunnel.